r-wisniewski/NMEA_mutlicast/README.md

 ﻿# Usage

 ```
-Usage: ./NMEA_Multicast
+Usage: ./NMEA_Multicast [Local Interface IP Address]

+Parameter(s):
+	- Local Interface IP Address: The IP address of the interface outputting the messages
 ```
 # Purpose

 This program will mutlicast a predefined NMEA string to a predefined multicast group.
-Future work will support adding a config file to add flexibility to this program.
+Future work will support adding a config file to determine which messages are output and associated frequencies.
+Another addition will be a “worker” thread to take in data and update varibles such as latitude, longitude, etc….
+This will require mutexes.

 Compile: cc NMEA_multicast.c -o NMEA_multicast -lpthread